 Rehoboth Beach, Delaware

 Outside of native Delawareans and locals from neighboring Washington, D.C., Maryland, and Virginia, the traditional summer resort town of Rehoboth Beach remains unbeknownst to many.
 But with 30 miles of coast, a highly scenic boardwalk, surprisingly sophisticated eats, and an aesthetically-pleasing days-gone-by vibe, it’s worth checking out.
 Head first for the beach and boardwalk to putz around with arcade games, munch on salt water taffy, and maybe even catch a free concert at the bandstand.
-For a meal that isn’t candy-coated, fried, or both, Salt Air Restaurant & Bar works with a locally-inspired menu of seasonal produce, sustainable seafood, and organic meat.
-From-scratch dishes include Cider-braised boneless short rib (with cheesy butternut squash grits, charred brussels sprouts, baby carrots, and pineapple white vinegar reduction) and Eastern Shore crab cakes (with chile and garlic green beans, cheddar and horseradish mashed potatoes, and chile remoulade).
+For a meal that isn’t candy-coated, fried, or both, Salt Air Restaurant & Bar works with a locally inspired menu of seasonal produce, sustainable seafood, and organic meat.
+From-scratch dishes include Cider-braised boneless short rib (with cheesy butternut squash grits, charred Brussels sprouts, baby carrots, and pineapple white vinegar reduction) and Eastern Shore crab cakes (with chili and garlic green beans, cheddar and horseradish mashed potatoes, and chili remoulade).

 Teensy three-square-mile Berlin has collected quite a few accolades over the years, including various “America’s Coolest Small Town” titles.
 And in fact, the setting for Runaway Bride and Tuck Everlasting, does dole out charm—just look to historic Main Street, lined with brick buildings which enclose modern-day candy counters, antique shops and coffee joints.
 The artsy community is also home to the A&E District which hosts 2nd Fridays full of author signings, open galleries, and restaurant tastings.
 Once you’ve exhausted your in-town options, you can also day trip to Assateague State Park (just eight miles away) to catch sight of the famous feral horses.